You Were a Diamond

-You Were a Diamond is the debut album from indie rock band Clem Snide.
-It was originally released in 1998 on Tractor Beam Records, and later reissued on spinART.
+You Were a Diamond is the debut album by the American band Clem Snide.
+It was released in 1998 on Tractor Beam Records, and later reissued on spinART.
 It received favorable reviews and landed the band a following playing clubs in the Northeastern United States.
 As of 2002, it had sold about 1,000 copies.

+Critical reception

+The New York Daily News noted that Barzelay "sometimes gives into his sentimental streak, yet his mournful voice and elegant melodies make even his more gooey observations believable."

 Track listing

 All tracks composed by Eef Barzelay; except where noted.